 How Active Is The North American Short-tailed Shrew

 They are incredibly active and known for consuming vast amounts of food.
 Their bodies require constant nutrition for them to survive.
 The shrew is one of the few venomous mammals.
 These shrews have thick, glossy dorsal fur.
 The fur can be black, brownish-black, or silvery gray.
 Their ventral hair is grayer and lighter.
-Their summer coats are light and dark brown and winter coats thick and pale.
+Their summer coats are golden and dark brown, and winter coats are thick and pale.

-Short-tailed shrews tend to be active all through the year and can be nocturnal.
-Their foraging activities begin after the sun has set but they can also be active on cloudy days.
+Short-tailed shrews tend to be active throughout the year and can be nocturnal.
+Their foraging begins after the sun has set but can also be active on cloudy days.

 What Is The Habitat Of The North American Short-tailed Shrew

-Shrews travel above ground, making use of runways they make through leaf litter and snow in the winter.
-The rest of their time, they spend beneath the ground in burrows they excavate.
+Shrews travel above ground, using runways they make through leaf litter and snow in the winter.
+They spend the rest of their time beneath the ground in burrows they excavate.
 They might also use tunnels once inhabited by voles or moles.

 Their burrows can go down as deep as 50cm.
-The tunnels are flat on top and the bottom.
-Shrews have powerful front feet that they can dig with, and any loose soil they’ll kick out with their muzzles or hind feet.
+The tunnels are flat on top and bottom.
+Shrews have powerful front feet that they can dig with, and they’ll kick out any loose soil with their muzzles or hind feet.

 Inside these intricate tunnel systems, odorous secretions from their scent glands will mark territories.
-Their tunnel systems are very complex, and they know well how to divide the territory since they do not live together in groups.
+Their tunnel systems are very complex, and they know how to divide the environment well since they do not live together in groups.